 Cover pages of the answer books (with student demographic information) were scanned at the same time as the other answer book pages.
-Then these cover pages were separated from the other answer book pages.
+During the OMR scanning process, these cover pages were then automatically shunted from the other answer book pages.
 The student demographic data associated with the cover page was thus included in the scanned data and linked with data captured from the pages of the answer book and from the MI header sheet associated with that answer book.